You can now buy a Picasso from Ruth Bader Ginsburg's private collection - KRDO

 And now fans of the justice, who was nicknamed RBG and died in 2020 at the age of 87, can bid on the Albers screenprint and other unique works of art from her personal collection.

-The lot features pieces from Ginsburg’s extensive private holdings, including ceramics and drawings made by Pablo Picasso, bronze sculptures by Glenna Goodacre, and the screen print by Albers.
+The lots feature pieces from Ginsburg’s extensive private holdings, including an engraving and ceramics by Pablo Picasso, bronze sculptures by Glenna Goodacre, and the screen print by Albers.
 The collection also includes a number of pieces by Native American and Indigenous artists, like a tile made by Alaska native Ed Mighell and a sculpture by the Inuit artist Anita Issaluk.

 The sale is being administered by The Potomack Company, an auction house based in Alexandria, Virginia.

-Note: This article was updated with details of the Picasso items and the auction dates.